datenwurm/zim-custom-tools/README.md

 Name | Description
 --- | ---
-csv-to-table.py | Transforms the selected comma separated text into a table gnome-screenshot-area.py | Takes a screenshot of an area gnome-screenshot-interactive.py | Takes a screenshot
+code-block.py | Transforms the selected text to a code block csv-to-table.py | Transforms the selected comma separated text into a table gnome-screenshot-area.py | Takes a screenshot of an area gnome-screenshot-interactive.py | Takes a screenshot